 The power supply plugs into the port next to the power switch, on the side of the machine.
 Don’t try to force the connector into one of the plugs on the back.
 It looks like it will fit, but causes expensive damage to the machine.

 I don’t recommend using original vintage power supplies.
 Try to get a 4.3 amp power supply if you can.
 They’re expensive, but won’t blow up the computer.
 Commodore stopped making chips for the 64 in 1992, and never licensed most of those chips to anyone else, so there are about $100 worth of chips inside a 64 that you want to protect.
+Here’s more information on what Commodore power supplies are safe to use.

 You have to be careful with joysticks too.
 The Commodore 64 has two Atari-style ports joystick ports in the side.
 The Commodore 64 is completely compatible with Atari-compatible joysticks.
 Sega Genesis controllers are not safe to use, however–they damage chips in the 64.
 It’s best not to plug in or unplug joysticks with the power on.